Big bowls of laksa, year-round sunshine, clean, safe space and holiday ops galore make Singapore one of the best places

 Dawn, mum to Tessa and Gemma

 We love that there is so much to do in Singapore!
-There is always something going on and we’ve recently had lots of fun checking out an art festival at Pasir Ris Beach (the kids got to learn slime making!) and finding new exhibits at the museums around the island.
+There is always something going on like art festivals (we went to one at Pasir Ris Beach where the kids got to learn slime making!) and finding new exhibits at the museums around the island.
 We also love that Singapore is so multicultural, and with that comes fantastic food from around the world (although if anyone finds an exceptional African restaurant do let me know – we’ve failed on that mission so far!).
 We’re also very lucky to enjoy condo living: the kids are never short of good friends.
 Extra happiness: the parents have all become great friends of ours too!

 Tracy, mum to Jack, Angelica and Rafferty

 As a mum to three kids of varying ages, the year-round good weather is a huge bonus when it comes to getting out and about with the large, medium and small child in tow.
 Arguments over who gets to sit next to me in the taxi are so much easier to deal with when the sun is shining!
 There’s also the close proximity to all the amazing travel destinations on our doorstep.
 We’ve never let having kids curb our wanderlust so feel incredibly lucky to have introduced our mini globetrotters to some phenomenal Asian destinations.
 Also: Singapore Slings.